The latest edition of PIpe Band Magazine, the official publication of the RSPBA, is available from today.

 All in all a satisfying first New England Piping Academy and with the local interest shown I am confident the school will grow in size next year when we plan to include drumming and to extend the camp from four days to five.

 Piping Press is pleased to welcome the Northern Meeting and Lochaber Gathering into the fold as two of our new advertisers.
 With thousands of readers every week, more and more organisations and companies are realising the benefits of advertising with us.
-If you’d like to do so, get more information here.
 It is only through the support of our advertisers that we are able to make all of the articles and information on Piping Press free to enthusiasts worldwide.

 We suspect not many bands intending to play at the Worlds will have yet to enter, but it may be worth noting that entries close at midnight tonight.